 7 Scottish Highlands to West Highlands via Isle of Skye

 We might be coming down from a high (geographically speaking) this morning, but as we seek out the stunning Isle of Skye, the mood will only be rising.
 Time to explore an island famed for its pastel houses that fringe the coastline like a giant selection of marshmallows.
 We'll look around a fishing port and the seaside town of Portree, all the while learning how people live in this dramatic environment.
 Before the day's out we'll set our eyes on Britain's highest mountain.
 Whether capped by snow or overflowing with green, it's sure to take your breath away & leave you more than content with your day's discoveries.

 After a few days of remote and rugged goodness, a change of pace in Scotland's biggest city is sure to fire things up a notch.
 We make a stop in Stirling, known for it's famous Castle nestled right on a hill, and the town where William Wallace took on the English and yelled "Freeeedom!"Get involved with everything great about Glasgow.
 Live music on every corner, a gothic cathedral & plenty of quirky characters make this city unique.

-Depart Glasgow / Train To London The tour ends after breakfast in Glasgow.
-It's time to say goodbye to your friends.
-Or if you've chosen to end in London, catch the train back to London, where the tour ends upon arrival.
+The trip sadly comes to an end after breakfast in Glasgow.
+It's time to say bye to your new travel squad and plan the next journey.
+Or if you've chosen to end in London, catch the train back to London, where the trip ends upon arrival.